 Guest blogging has been a controversial means of acquiring backlinks.
 Matt Cutts has cautioned against using guest blogging as a primary link acquisition strategy.

-Eric Enge was interviewed by Mark Traphagen, Senior Director for Online Marketing for Stone Temple Consulting, about guest blogging.
+Eric Enge was interviewed by Mark Traphagen, former Senior Director for Online Marketing for Stone Temple Consulting, about guest blogging.
 Eric’s advice is golden about guest blogging:

 - Have the right mindset for how you go about doing it.

 - Go after the top sites in your space and try to get published on those.

 Typically, when you guest blog on another website, that site provides a link back to your website.
 The higher the relevancy and quality of the site where your guest post appears will dictate how effective that link is as a search engine ranking signal.

 In essence, earn incoming links.
 Think of links as votes.
 When someone reads your content and finds it of value, it is more likely that they will want to link to it.
 Link building is not an easy process, but the rewards, when done properly, are golden.